Cars Brands that start with B

 BMW M Logo

-In 1972, the German company BMW M GmbH (BMW Motorsport GmbH), a Bayerische Motoren Werke AG (BMW), based in Munich, Germany, was founded.
-The division’s main task was to help implement the brand’s successful racing program in the 60s and 70s due to the departure of the factory team from various series and the predominance of specially designed Ford Capri RSs.
-The first project – BMW 3.0 CSL – was realized in 1100 copies to private individuals.
+In 1972, the German company BMW M GmbH (BMW Motorsport GmbH), part of Bayerische Motoren Werke AG (BMW), was founded in Munich, Germany.
+The main task of the division was to help implement the brand’s successful racing program in the 60s and 70s due to the departure of the factory team from various series and the prevalence of specially designed Ford Capri RS cars.
+The first project, the BMW 3.0 CSL, was sold in 1,100 units to private individuals.
 The company is also known as M-Technik or M.

 BNC